 - The IBRI’s labs and offices are currently housed in approximately 20,000-square feet of leased space in the Indiana University School of Medicine’s Biotechnology Research and Training Center (BRTC) at 1345 W. 16th Street on Indianapolis’ near-westside on the border of the planned 16 Tech Innovation District.

-- With groundbreaking scheduled for late 2018, the IBRI will anchor 68,000 square feet of the new Building One in 16 Tech with office, innovation, collaboration and lab space.
+- With groundbreaking in late 2018, the IBRI will anchor 68,000 square feet of the new Advanced Research and Innovation Building in 16 Tech with office, innovation, collaboration and lab space.
 Completion is scheduled for mid-2020.

 - The IBRI's leadership includes:

 - Mark Andersen, CPA, CFA, Chief Financial Officer, Vice President of Administration

 - Robert Considine, PhD, Professor of Medicine, Director, the Diabetes Center